Design patterns

 Functions

-Projects that perform functional analyses and develop functional specifications often include functions in their Systems Engineering (SE) model.
+Construction projects that perform functional analyses and develop functional specifications often include functions in their Systems Engineering (SE) model.
 Identifying which functions need to be fulfilled by the system’s objects helps formulate requirements based on the functions of these objects.
 Ultimately, this describes the system’s desired performance.
 For example, it is common practice for clients to develop specifications outlining the requirements of each object, part of which are called functional requirements.
-These functional requirements are related to specific functions and help the reader of the specification understand the desired outcome for each object.
+These functional requirements are related to specific functions and help the reader understand the desired outcome for each object.

 Projects often structure functions within a hierarchy called a Functional Breakdown Structure (FBS).
-When functions at lower levels in the hierarchy are fulfilled, this leads to the fulfillment of their parent functions, ultimately fulfilling the system function, which is the root function in the hierarchy.
+When functions at lower levels in the hierarchy are fulfilled, this leads to fulfilling their parent functions, ultimately fulfilling the system function, which is the root function in the hierarchy.

 Lifecycle

-When tracking functions over time, it is often helpful to add a Status property to the model with a data type of List.
+When tracking functions over time, it is common to add a Status property to the model with the data type set to List.
 Examples of list values include Actual and Rejected.
+This helps filter out functions that are no longer relevant.

-If certain functions are expected to become irrelevant over time, it is beneficial to configure the Status type property as a Life cycle property for the Function element.
-This can be done by setting the Life cycle property of the Function element to the Status type property.
-Additionally, by enabling the Auto archive setting and selecting relevant archive values (e.g., Rejected), only relevant functions will be displayed by default in the views.
+If some functions are expected to become irrelevant to the project over time, it is helpful to configure the Status property as a Lifecycle property for the Function type element.
+Additionally, by enabling the Auto archive setting and selecting relevant archive values (e.g., Rejected), only relevant functions will be displayed in the views by default.

-TIP: Exercise caution when setting a lifecycle property for the Function element, particularly when used in combination with a hierarchy.
-Using Auto archive with a hierarchy may not be practical, as it can be difficult to interpret child functions of an archived parent function.
-Therefore, using a lifecycle property is more appropriate when there is no hierarchy or breakdown.
+TIP: Be cautious when setting a lifecycle property for the Function type element, especially when combined with a hierarchy.
+Using Auto archive with a hierarchy can be problematic, as it becomes difficult to interpret child functions of an archived parent function.
+Therefore, it is advisable to use a lifecycle property only when there is no hierarchy or breakdown structure.

 Result

-It is common practice to create a type relation called describes performance to fulfill in the model between the type elements System Requirement and Function.
-Typically, the cardinality of this relation is set to Multi, allowing for the reuse of more generically formulated system requirements.
+In the model, a type relation, describes performance to fulfill is created between the type elements System Requirement and Function.
+In most cases, the cardinality of this relation is set to Multi.
+This allows multiple functions to be related in case system requirements are more generically formulated.

 Allocation

-To support this, it may be helpful to create a type relation called fulfills in the model between the type elements Object and Function.
-Typically, the cardinality of this relation is set to Multi, allowing for the reuse of solutions (i.e., objects) that fulfill multiple functions.
+In the model, a type relation, fulfills, is created between the type elements Object and Function.
+In most cases, the cardinality of this relation is set to Multi, allowing for the reuse of functions to be fulfilled by solutions (i.e., objects).

 Relatics is the leading Model-Based Systems Engineering (MBSE) software application for construction projects.
 It is the comprehensive tool that gives professionals access to all project information and offers insight into the growing number of dependencies between all disciplines in today’s projects.